 For those living with dementia, the right care, given as early as possible, significantly improves quality of life.
 Health and social care workers who assist aged people must be able to recognise dementia symptoms and offer support to those affected.

 Our Dementia Awareness e-learning course helps develop this vital knowledge.
 It outlines how dementia affects memory, behaviour and communication, helping caregivers better understand the people they support and navigate daily challenges.
-It also provides guidance on adopting the person-centred care approach considered best practice in the health and social care sector.
+It also provides guidance on adopting the person-centred care approach, considered best practice in the health and social care sector.

-Your Legal Responsibilities?
+Are You Aware of Your Legal Responsibilities?

-About This Dementia Awareness Training Course
+About This Training Course

 This Dementia Awareness course provides essential knowledge of the condition and how to care for those affected.
 It explores the challenges faced by individuals living with dementia and their caregivers, offering practical strategies for both symptom management and self-care.